Basmah-Faraj/virtual_tourist-Upgrade/README.md

 # virtual tourist Upgrade
-This is an upgrade for the fifth Udacity project.

 This is the last Udacity project.
 This app allows users to select several  travel locations around the world, and create some photo albums based on the location.
 The locations and photo albums will be stored using Core Data.

 Screens:

 This app has 3 View Controllers:
 1 - Travel Locations Map :
 Allows the user to drop pins around the world, You can also delete them later,